 In 2014 Mr. Reif completed his master of music degree in conducting at The Juilliard School under Alan Gilbert, after studying with Dennis Russell Davies at the Mozarteum Salzburg.
 For his outstanding achievements at The Juilliard School, Mr. Reif was the recipient of the Charles Schiff Conducting Award.
 He also holds a scholarship from the German study promotion program of the Cusanuswerk and two Kulturförderpreise awards given to promising artists of the region who promote cultural advancement in their communities.

-2015 marks the 20th anniversary of the Spam Allstars.
+2015 marked the 20th anniversary of the Spam Allstars.
 What started as DJ gigs with some added instruments and special FX between tours as a guitar player, DJ Le Spam would be the first to say he never anticipated this evolution of the band.
 The early days included hilarious spoken-word records, mixed with a variety of instruments and the lovely scent of Spam frying live on stage as a special snack to share with his non-vegan guests.
 Two decades later the band has a core group of musicians that have been performing an average of 150 shows per year, across the U.S. and some very special trips to Europe, Canada and South America.
 Since 2001 they have held a weekly residency at the legendary Little Havana club Hoy Como Ayer every Thursday, which has attracted attention ranging from Good Morning America to The New York Times, a variety of celebrity appearances and numerous musical special guests.
 This is where the band has shed the most and forged what many have called a new Miami sound.
 The band describes it as an “electronic descarga”--a jam session, if you will--because in the beginning it was completely improvisational.
 As time has passed the songs have evolved, recordings have been captured and the sound took on a different form, a distinct blend of Latin, funk and electronic music.
 This electronic descarga is a reflection of the musicians and their cultures, training and musical influences.